AIM-Harvard/pyradiomics/README.md

 By doing so, we hope to increase awareness of radiomic capabilities and expand the community.

 **If you publish any work which uses this package, please cite the following publication:**\
-*van Griethuysen et al, “Computational Radiomics System to Decode the Radiographic Phenotype”; Submitted*
+*Joost JM van Griethuysen, Andriy Fedorov, Chintan Parmar, Ahmed Hosny, Nicole Aucoin, Vivek Narayan, Regina GH Beets-Tan, Jean-Christophe Fillion-Robin, Steve Pieper, Hugo JWL Aerts, “Computational Radiomics System to Decode the Radiographic Phenotype”; Submitted 2017*

 ### Feature Classes
 Currently supports the following feature classes: